Why Every Executive Job Seeker Should Care About Having an Online Presence

-You’ve heard that social networking and online presence are important, but they’re just not for you.
+Even though you’ve heard that social networking and online presence are important, you don’t think that’s for you.

-“I don’t have time for social networks and I don’t like the idea of putting myself ‘out there’ online.
-So I won’t.”
+“I don’t have time for social networks, and I don’t like the idea of having an online presence and putting myself ‘out there’”

-If Googling “your name” yields little to no search results, you’ll likely be passed over for someone who has a vibrant, diverse online footprint.
+If your search yields little to no results providing social proof, you’ll likely be passed over for someone who has a vibrant, diverse online footprint.

-Just to keep pace with your competitors, you need a complete, value-driven LinkedIn profile, and a good set of page one search engine results for your name.
-Here are just a few ways to accomplish that:
+Just to keep pace with your competitors, build a complete, value-driven LinkedIn profile.
+Then work on building some decent search results for your name.

-- Get busy on social networks (LinkedIn, Google+, Twitter, Facebook, etc.).
+- Get busy on social networks (LinkedIn, Twitter, Facebook, Instagram, etc.).

-- Set up an Amazon profile and write book reviews.
+- Set up an Amazon (and/or other online booksellers) profile and write book reviews on relevant publications.

 - Publish articles online.